PlanktoScope/forklift/docs/design.md

 3. Specify the exact and complete configuration of a set of packages to be deployed as apps on a computer; the complete configuration for a computer is called a *pallet*, which is a Git repository which may be hosted online.
 4. Run continuous integration checks on a pallet - including first-class support for GitHub Actions - to automatically ensure that many kinds of changes to a pallet will not break compatibility or introduce conflicts between deployed apps.
 5. Apply a specified version of a pallet to a computer, replacing any previous deployments of apps on that computer.
+6. Manually or automatically upgrade a pallet whenever new versions are released.
+7. Compose one or more pallets together into a new pallet by *layering*.

 ## Forklift specifications